Visually impaired persons

 • databases and performances of musical works may not be copied under these provisions

-• copies must bear the statement for copies made under statutory exceptions.
+• copies must be labelled with the statement for copies made under statutory exceptions.

 Statement for accessible copies made under statutory exceptions